goadesign/goa/REQ_DESIGN.md

 Like in v1 arrays can be declared in one of two ways:

-* `ArrayOf()` which accepts any type or media type and returns a type
+* `ArrayOf()` which accepts any type or result type and returns a type
-* `CollectionOf()` which accepts media types only and returns a media type
+* `CollectionOf()` which accepts result types only and returns a result type

-The media type returned by `CollectionOf` contains the same views as the media type given as argument.
+The result type returned by `CollectionOf` contains the same views as the result type given as argument.
 Each view simply renders an array where each element has been projected using the corresponding element view.
-The media type id of the collection is computed by appending the `;collection` qualifier to the element media type id.
+The result type id of the collection is computed by appending the `;collection` qualifier to the element result type id.

-Like in v1 the goa DSL makes it possible to define both user and media types.
+Like in v1 the goa DSL makes it possible to define both user and result types.
-Media types are user types that also define a media type id, views and links.
+Result types are user types that also define a result type id, views and links.
-The DSL for defining user types and media types is the same as in v1 (using `Type` and `MediaType` respectively).
+The DSL for defining user types and result types is the same as in v1 (using `Type` and `ResultType` respectively).

 ### gRPC: Attribute Tags

-gRPC (and other RPC protocols) requires that each attribute defined on a type or media type be tagged with a unique integer.
+gRPC (and other RPC protocols) requires that each attribute defined on a type or result type be tagged with a unique integer.
 This tag is used to pack the data on the wire and must thus never change as the type evolves.
 It is therefore necessary to explicitly define the tags, they cannot be simply inferred using the position of the attribute for example.